XOSplicer/basic_scheduler/README.md

 using a round robin algorithm.

 Build with project by executing `make` in the main folder.
-Start the example program by executing `build/main`.
+Start the example program by executing `main`.

 1. Requirement
 --------------